 Mizzou’s Counseling Center promotes personal, intellectual and psychological well-being for all MU students.

 The center’s staff — including licensed psychologists, psychological residents, interns, and master’s and doctoral students — assists students in coping with emotional and social concerns interfering with their success at Mizzou.
 Services include individual psychotherapy, group therapy, crisis intervention, outreach and consultation.
-Additionally, the center provides a wealth of resources on topics such as mental disorders, homesickness, anxiety and adjusting to college life.
+Additionally, the center provides a wealth of resources on topics such as homesickness, sexual assault, identity, college adjustment, acculturation and a wide range of mental health problems.

 The center’s staff also assists faculty, staff, students and parents who are concerned about an MU student.
 Please feel free to contact the Counseling Center's on-call therapist for consultation.
 We are available to help you help your student.